tonytw1/osm-jigsaw/osm-jigsaw-api/README.md

 #### Execution

-A full planet graph fits within a 54Gb heap (was 30 until the new graph format)
+A 2023 full planet graph with 15 million areas fits in a 64Gb heap.

 ```
 sbt -mem 54000 run